PrincetonUniversity/intro_ml_libs/jax/README.md

 $ bash install_jax_traverse.sh | tee jax.log
 ```

-You will probably encounter the following error which suggests that the build system is hardcoded to make an x86_64 wheel:
+You will probably encounter the following error which arises because the build system produces an x86_64 wheel:

 ```
 ERROR: jaxlib-0.1.65-cp37-none-manylinux2010_x86_64.whl is not a supported wheel on this platform.